Michelle-Mungai/Phase-4-HMS/README.md

 - Run rails server using the command: `rails s`
 - Use Postman to access the endpoints.

+Our Backend API can be accessed using this link `https://fnf-s1ab.onrender.com`
 ### Copyright and license information

 #### Authors